d28b/swistrack/README.md

 This downloads the latest version of SwisTrack (`git clone ...`), installs the compiler and the dependencies (`apt install ...`), compiles (`make`) and runs SwisTrack.
 Note that compiling may take a few minutes.

-## Running SwisTrack on other Linux systems
+## Compiling SwisTrack on other Linux systems

 Install the following dependencies using your package manager: